github/codespaces-actions-playground/README.md

 # GitHub Actions Playground

 > Thank you for trying the GitHub Actions Playground!
 This repository is no longer being maintained and is now archived.
-Please visit https://skills.github.com/ to continue your GitHub learning journey
+Please visit [GitHub Skills](https://skills.github.com/) to continue your GitHub learning journey

 Welcome to the GitHub Actions Playground!
 We've got everything fired up and running for you to explore GitHub Actions.